Last reviewed 1 September 2020

 Originally a term typically used in the US, the concept of “furlough” has not existed in UK employment law until now.
 However, with the coronavirus (Covid-19) pandemic causing issues for businesses across the UK, the Government has implemented the Job Retention Scheme to avoid lay-offs and redundancies.

 “Furlough” generally means a temporary leave of absence from work.
 In short, a furloughed employee is someone who, rather than being dismissed for redundancy by you, or being put on lay off, is kept on the payroll during a period where you cannot offer work for them.
 For example, if your business has experienced business downturn, or has had to temporarily close, you can furlough employees as a way of retaining them until business can return to normal.

 Under the Job Retention Scheme, staff placed on furlough by following the correct procedure will have 80% of their wages guaranteed, up to a maximum of £2500 per employee per month.
 This means that you can continue to pay them while they are furloughed, and 80% of the cost will be covered through a Government grant.
 Wages can be claimed from the period starting 1 March 2020 until the end of October.

 On 29 May 2020, changes were announced to the scheme which are designed to wind it down before complete closure in October 2020.
-It will be closed to new entrants from 30 June 2020.
-From this date on, employers will only be able to furlough employees that they have furloughed for a full three-week period prior to 30 June, save for employees who are returning from maternity, paternity, adoption, shared parental and parental bereavement leave in the coming months where they are returning to work for an employer who has previously furloughed employees.
+It is now closed to new entrants, with effect from 30 June 2020.
+Employers may only furlough employees that they have furloughed for a full three-week period prior to 30 June, save for employees who are returning from maternity, paternity, adoption, shared parental and parental bereavement leave, or from a period of mobilisation with the Reserve Forces, which started before and ended after 10 June 2020, where they are returning to work for an employer who has previously furloughed employees.

-Employers will begin to contribute to furloughed employees’ wage costs from August 2020.
+Employers must now contribute to furloughed employees’ wage costs.